 #3 Does it Look Good on Mobile?

-On average, people view web pages just as much if not more from mobile devices than they do from a desktop computer.
+On average, people view web pages just as much, if not more, from mobile devices than from desktop computers.

 This is something that likely doesn’t even cross most of our minds!
 In the past, even I have forgotten to double-check how the layout looks when I view it on mobile.

 This year I actually ended up changing several layouts because they didn’t look good when I went from desktop to mobile.
 Here are a few examples:

 - Generally, if you have columns on a desktop web page, it will reorder them into one column on a mobile device.
 (This may not bother you as long as it looks good.)

 - The layout of photos may shift or look off-center.

 - This year I experienced a weird text break between two words I had in bold.
 It shifted the second half of the sentence two rows down on mobile.
 When I removed the bold font, it looked just fine on mobile.